Complex abstract Wiener spaces

+For a complex random variable $Z$ there is a difference between central moments and absolute central moments.
+We define the \emph{variance} and \emph{pseudo-variance} of $Z$ to be

+The covariance and pseudo-covariance are obtained by applying the complex and real polarisation identities, respectively.

-In the spirit of this remark, a complex random variable $Z$ is said to be \emph{Gaussian} if and only if its real and imaginary components are real Gaussian random variables.
-It is a straightforward exercise to show that the characteristic function of a complex Gaussian random variable $Z$ is given by
+\begin{example} A complex random variable $Z = X + i Y$ is said to be \emph{Gaussian} when the real random variables $X$ and $Y$ are jointly Gaussian.\footnote{We include random variables with variance zero as degenerate Gaussians.} In this case the characteristic function of $Z$ is given by

-An important class we consider is the class of \emph{proper} complex random variables, defined to be complex random variables with zero mean, finite variance, and zero pseudo-variance.